cmlostek/restaurantOrderingAPI/README.md

 ## **Testing**

-All endpoints are covered by pytest with an autouse fixture that resets and reseeds the database before each test.
+All endpoints are covered by pytest with a feature that resets and reseeds the database before each test.
 - Run all tests:

 ```